aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

     When you update the template, |CFN| uses these logical IDs to plan the update and apply changes.
 Therefore, logical IDs must remain "stable" across updates.
-    If you make a modification in your code that results in a change to a logical ID of a resource, |CFN| deletes the resource and recreates a new resource when it updates the stack.
+    If you make a modification in your code that results in a change to a logical ID of a resource, |CFN| deletes the resource and creates a new resource when it updates the stack.

 Each resource in the construct tree has a unique path that represents its location within the tree.
 The logical ID of a resource is formed by concatenating the names of all of the constructs in the resource's path, and appending an eight-character MD5 hash of the path.
-This final component is necessary since CloudFormation logical IDs cannot include the delimiting slash character (/), so simply concatenating the component values does not work.
+This final component is necessary since |CFN| logical IDs cannot include the delimiting slash character (/), so simply concatenating the component values does not work.
 For example, concatenating the components of the path */a/b/c* produces **abc**, which is the same as concatenating the components of the path */ab/c*.

-Since logical IDs may only use alphanumeric characters and also restricted in length, we are unable to simply use a delimited path as the logical ID.
+Since logical IDs can only use alphanumeric characters and also restricted in length, we are unable to simply use a delimited path as the logical ID.
 Instead IDs are allocated by concatenating a human-friendly rendition from the path (concatenation, de-duplicate, trim) with a short MD5 hash of the delimited path: